-- ${\odot}$ MNPS students will have the Parthenon booked from 9:00 AM 1:00 PM to allow for early arrival or late departure. - Public museum hours will be 1:00 PM 7:00 PM if there is a STEAM Expedition on a Tuesday, Wednesday, or Thursday morning.
+- MNPS students will have the Parthenon booked from 9:00 AM - 1:00 PM to allow for early arrival or late departure (STEAM expeditions are scheduled from 10:00 AM-12:00 noon). - The museum will open to the public at 1:00 PM on days when there is a scheduled STEAM Expedition during the morning.
 See www.NashvilleParthenon.com for up-to-date hours.

-STEAM Nights at the Parthenon dates
+• STEAM Nights at the Parthenon dates